MishraBhawesh2024/handwritten-digit-recognition/README.md

 # handwritten-digit-recognition
-# Implementation and Comparison of various ML algorithms in detecting handwritten digits from Images
+# Implementation and Comparison of various ML and CNN algorithms in detecting handwritten digits from Images

 This mini-project is on recognition of Handwritten Digits and the original dataset is the MNIST handwritten digit dataset, which was taken from https://www.kaggle.com/competitions/digit-recognizer, which is part of a competition.
 The results are evaluated at the Kaggle website only.
 The goal of this project is simple -- to efficiently recognize as many handwritten digits as possible and compare the performance of various methods.
+This project was first started to solidify my theoretical learning, which gradually led to a sustained effort for improvement in accuracy.

 # Table of Contents